best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ```

-In some programming languages, it is possible to perform a task or decision by relying on an implied parsing of your code.
+In some programming languages, it is possible to perform a task or decision by relying on an implied interpretation of your code.
+For example, in Python `1`, `100`, `["A list of text"]` and many other objects evaluate to `True`, while `0`, `[]` and `None` evaluate to `False`.

-To make your intentions clear, you should explicitly state your intentions in the code.
+To make your intentions clear, you should explicitly state your intended comparison in the code.

 ````{tabs}